Oliver Tree: 2018–2020: Ugly Is Beautiful and singles

+Tree performing at the Laneway Festival in February 2020.
+Tree was best known for his signature bowl cut.

-Throughout 2018 and 2019, Tree released singles that would make an appearance on his debut album, Ugly Is Beautiful.
-On December 7, 2018, Tree released his second music video, "Hurt", a single from the album.
-He travelled to Ukraine to film the video, which he wrote and co-directed with Brendan Vaughan, an up-and-coming music video director.
+Throughout 2018 and 2019, Tree released singles that made an appearance on his debut studio album, Ugly Is Beautiful.
+On December 7, 2018, Tree released his second music video, "Hurt", for a single from the album.
+He traveled to Ukraine to film the video, which he wrote and co-directed with Brendan Vaughan, an up-and-coming music video director.
+Tree then embarked on the Ugly Is Beautiful Tour, performing songs that would later make an appearance on the album, including "Joke's On You!" and "Waste My Time".
 On April 11, 2019, Tree released a standalone single, "Fuck", with the music video being released on the same day.

-His fourth music video and single, "Miracle Man", was released on June 7, 2019, with the video reaching 1.3 million views on the first day of release.
-Tree released his second EP, Do You Feel Me? on August 2, 2019, in which the song "Introspective" would make an appearance on the album.
-The EP gained generally positive reviews.
+His fourth music video and single, "Miracle Man", was released on June 7, 2019, with the video reaching 1.3 million views on its first day of release, and Tree also announced his farewell tour, titled Goodbye Farewell Tour, which occurred from September to November 2019.
+Tree released his second EP, Do You Feel Me? on August 2, 2019, which includes the song "Introspective".
+The EP received generally positive reviews from critics.

 On December 6, 2019, Tree released "Cash Machine", a single accompanied by a music video.
 Together with the single, Tree announced his debut album, Ugly Is Beautiful, and announced that the album would be released on March 27, 2020.
-On March 25, 2020, Tree posted a message to his Twitter page, stating that due to the COVID-19 pandemic, Ugly Is Beautiful would not be released on time.
+On March 25, 2020, Tree tweeted on his Twitter that due to the COVID-19 pandemic, Ugly Is Beautiful would not be released on time.
 However, on May 19, the album's official release date was revealed to be June 12.

-On April 7, 2020, he released a sixth song from the album, "Let Me Down" along with a music video.

-On May 16, 2020, Tree set the Guinness World Record for the world's largest kick scooter, which he later uploaded a video of himself riding on in July 2020.
-10 days later, he released his last single before the album, titled "Bury Me Alive" having a music video as well.

-On June 8, 2020, Tree announced his decision to delay Ugly Is Beautiful yet again, this time to July 17.
+On June 8, 2020, Tree announced his decision to delay Ugly Is Beautiful for a second time, this time to July 17.
 He stated that, because of the issues of racism and police violence against black people going on during that time after the murder of George Floyd, he "did not believe it was an appropriate time" to release the album when "much bigger things" deserved attention.
 On July 17, 2020, Ugly Is Beautiful was released.